williamcfrancis/YOLOv3-Object-Detection-from-Scratch/README.md

 The confidence Score reflects the degree of confidence that the box contains an object and how accurate the box is.
 If no object exists in the cell then the confidence score should be 0 else the confidence score should be equal to the IOU between the predicted box and the ground truth box.

 During training, I set a learning rate of 10e-3 using Adam optimizer with default beta 1 and beta 2.
-You should also visualize the loss over training iterations.
+I also visualize the loss over training iterations.
 Based on the loss visualization, I train the model for 20 epochs